 However, that still leaves open the key question: how do you find or choose a niche in the first place?
 In truth, there are many paths to finding a niche, from focusing on a passion, to an area where you already have an affinity or connections, to your existing clients or even former colleagues in a prior line of business.
 For those who truly have "no idea" what to do, the easiest path may simply be to start taking anyone you know out to lunch, asking them what their needs and issues are, and beginning to define a vision for your business accordingly.
 By asking people what's important to them and unique about their concerns, you can find a niche of your own, and may even discover that your interviewees become the first people to refer clients to your new business.

-The Need For Niches
+The Need For Niches As A Financial Advisor

 For most of its history, financial planners have been generalists.
 The sheer fact that a financial planner was in fact a "real" financial planner actually was a niche, as financial planners were no more than about 10% of all financial advisors as little as 15 years ago.
 It's really only been in the past decade, as awareness of financial planning and the number of financial planners have grown, that simply being a credentialed, experienced advisor who provides comprehensive financial planning is no longer enough to be distinct and differentiated.
 Instead, planners must increasingly establish themselves in niches to truly differentiate themselves.